CrowdShelf/server/README.md

 #### Add and remove renters
 **Requests:**

-* `PUT /book/:isbn/:owner/addrenter` to add a renter to a book.
+* `PUT /books/:isbn/:owner/renter/:username` to add a renter to a book.
-* `PUT /book/:isbn/:owner/removerenter` to remove a renter to a book.
+* `DELETE /books/:isbn/:owner/renter/:username` to remove a renter to a book.

 **Data:**